rustleupchef/Ring-Zero/README.md

     task: "Say yes when a dog is in the image"
     keyword: "yes"
 Do note that the app will default to yes as a keyword if one is not provided
+### sound
+This is simple the sound that will be played on detection of the task The input should be a file path if a non valid file path is placed in a default sound will be played
 ### rate
 A time in between each llm request
 The time is recorded in milliseconds